-Question 1.35: In the Terms of Reference it is mentioned that "An external audit report of the Lead bidder, certifying the bidder's accounts for the last financial year available" should be presented.
-In case the lead bidder had several big projects for which the respective donors requested separate Audit reports would it be sufficient to present these separate audit reports together with the censor's report?
+Question 1.35: In the ToR it is mentioned that "An external audit report of the Lead bidder, certifying the bidder's accounts for the last financial year available" should be presented.
+In case the lead bidder had several big projects for which the respective donors requested separate Audit reports would it be sufficient to present these separate audit reports Together with the censor's report?